In the past few weeks I’ve written about interview mistakes, interview questions and how to get your dream job… but what about your resume?

 So remove references to previous jobs at McDonalds, Starbucks, Subway etc. from years ago if you’re trying to get a job in IT.

 If the only work experience you have however, is at McDonalds, Starbucks, Subway etc. leave it on your resume because something is better than nothing.

 8. Making yourself seem too senior for a hands-on role

 One of the biggest mistakes I see senior candidates make is emphasizing their managerial experience and seniority when applying for a “hands-on” role.

 This is a mistake.
 Instead of impressing the recruiter or hiring manager with your experience and seniority, 99% of the time you will just get rejected for being “overqualified” and “too senior”.

-There is no easy answer to this question but I suggest emphasizing your most recent “hands-on” experience at the top of your list of bullet points in your CV, and de-emphasizing your “hands-off” managerial experience by pushing it towards the bottom of your bullet points.
+There is no easy answer to this question but I suggest emphasizing your most recent hands-on experience at the top of your list of bullet points in your resume, and de-emphasizing your hands-off managerial experience by pushing it towards the bottom of your bullet points.

-This is an important step because most recruiters will immediately eliminate any “overqualified” CV’s so you might need to talk the recruiter around and convince them to proceed your application despite your seniority.
+This is an important step because most recruiters will immediately eliminate any “overqualified” resume’s so you might need to talk the recruiter around and convince them to proceed your application despite your seniority.